Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Introduction

 \subsection{Related work}

-Energy-based generative ConvNets \cite{xie2016theory} aims to learn an explicit probability distribution of data in the form of the energy-based model, in which the energy function is parametrized by modern convolutional neural networks and the MCMC sampling is based on Langevin dynamics.
-Compelling results on learning complex data distributions with the energy-based generative ConvNets \cite{xie2016theory} have been shown on images \cite{xie2016theory}, videos \cite{xie2017synthesizing,xie2019synthesizing,han2018divergence} and 3D voxels \cite{xie2018learning}.
+\textbf{Energy-based modeling and learning}.
+Energy-based generative ConvNets \cite{xie2016theory} aim to learn an explicit probability distribution of data in the form of the EBM, in which the energy function is parametrized by a modern convolutional neural network and the MCMC sampling is based on Langevin dynamics.
+Compelling results on learning complex data distributions with the energy-based generative ConvNets \cite{xie2016theory} have been shown on images \cite{xie2016theory}, videos \cite{xie2017synthesizing,xie2019synthesizing,han2019divergence} and 3D voxels \cite{xie2018learning,Xie2020GenerativeVL}.
 Some alternative sampling strategies to make the training of the models more effective have been studied.
 For example, \cite{gao2018learning} proposes a multi-grid method for learning energy-based generative ConvNet models.
-It learns an ensemble of generative ConvNet models for different scales of images with finite-step Langevin sampling.
-Synthesized images from smaller scales are used to initialize the Langevin sampling at larger scales. \cite{xie2016cooperative,xie2018cooperative} propose to train a generative ConvNet model with the help of an extra generator network as an approximate direct sampler.
-Recently, \cite{nijkamp2019learning} propose to learn non-convergent, non-mixing, and non-persistent short-run MCMC, and treat this short-run MCMC as a learned generator model or a flow model for image generation and reconstruction.
-However, the models in the works mentioned above are only suitable for data with a regular structure.
-Learning such an energy-based model for 3D point cloud, which is an unordered point set, has not been investigated prior to this paper.
+Cooperative learning or CoopNets \cite{xie2016cooperative,xie2018cooperative,xie2021cooperative} trains a generative ConvNet with a generator as an amortized sampler via MCMC teaching. \cite{nijkamp2019learning} proposes to learn a non-convergent, non-mixing, and non-persistent short-run MCMC, and treats this short-run MCMC as a learned generator model.
+Recent advances show that the generative ConvNet can be trained with a VAE, e.g.,~\cite{han2019divergence, xie2020learning} or a flow-based model, e.g.,~\cite{gao2020flow,nijkamp2020learning}.
+However, the models in the works mentioned above are only suitable for data with regular structures.
+Learning EBMs for 3D point clouds, which are unordered point sets, has not been investigated prior to our paper.